 Data privacy and segmentation capabilities have evolved to provide assurance that your company’s data assets stored in the cloud are secure and accessible only to you.
 Security architectures and data governance policies and processes have satisfied even the most conservative government watchdogs that data stored in the cloud can be just as secure as data in your data center.
 Should a disaster happen, you can be confident that the mission-critical configuration data needed to bring your systems and business operations back online will be available to support your onsite and remote disaster recovery staff.
 The same capabilities that enable consistent global performance also provide geo-redundancy and service assurance during disasters and other regional outages.

-Additionally, cloud-based ITSM solutions are easier to maintain (with service provider-managed patching and updates), easier to implement (with from-the-box processes pre-configured and training available), and easier to operate (with enterprise-class support and monitoring).
+Cloud-based ITSM solutions are easier to maintain (with service provider-managed patching and updates), easier to implement (with from-the-box processes pre-configured and training available), and easier to operate (with enterprise-class support and monitoring).
 All of these benefits are available regardless of the size of your implementation.
 With the same, if not better, features available without the overhead costs and hassle of administering an on-premise system, why wouldn’t you choose a cloud-based offering for your ITSM solution?